The Power of Predicting Accurate Consumption Data

 Live modeling can generate two types of warning: simulation warnings and verification warnings.

-Take a simple situation where there’s a pump and reservoir that supply a DMA.
-The network operator would normally top up the reservoir at night, when it’s more cost-effective to run the pump thanks to cheaper overnight electricity.
+Take a simple situation where there are a pump and reservoir that supply a DMA.
+The network operator would normally top up the reservoir at night when it’s more cost-effective to run the pump thanks to cheaper overnight electricity.
 The model says that on some mornings – like high-use holidays – the reservoir alone won’t meet demand.
 Then the operator can adjust the pump schedule for the day, to keep the pump running during the morning.
 Customers will experience their normal water pressure.
 Live modeling means the operator can anticipate demand and be ready to meet it.

 If the network operator uses live telemetry to verify the model, and the two disagree, the operator can investigate.
 There could be a burst, or an issue with a pump, for example.
 Live modeling means the operator gets a warning (beyond typical SCADA), and data that they can compare with the ‘normal’ situation in the model, to get them started with identifying, diagnosing, and fixing any problems.